-The effect of the attributes is not interesting alone since it only implies that the attributes were graded differently, which was expected.
-Also the insignificance of the repetitions and loudspeaker type effects was expected.
-The test subjects were experienced and the method should work similarly regardless of the loudspeakers.
+The effect of the attributes is not interesting per se since it only implies that the attributes were graded differently, which was expected.
+Also the insignificance of the repetitions and loudspeaker-type effects was expected.
+The test subjects were experienced, and the method should work similarly regardless of the loudspeakers.

 Although the effect of the method was found significant, the F value was low compared to the F values of the significant main effects.
-By visual inspection of Figure 11 it was concluded that there is no perceptual difference between the true-head method and the artificial head method or the difference is highly insignificant compared to other factors like the inter-subject variation.
-Of course, the conclusion is valid only in indirect comparison like the test described here.
+By visual inspection of Fig. 12 it was concluded that there is no perceptual difference between the true-head method and the artificial-head method, or the difference is highly insignificant compared to other factors such as intersubject variations.
+Of course the conclusion is valid only for indirect comparisons such as the test described here.